Quantum channels and some absolute properties of quantum states: Introduction

+Quantum conditional entropies can be negative, unlike the classical entropies.
+Negative conditional von Neumann entropy provides quantum advantage in state merging \cite{state} and dense coding \cite{dense}.
+However, if initially a state doesn't have a negative entropy, it may be converted to a state with negative entropy with proper application of an unitary gate (i.e., an unitary transformation).
+The unitary should be global as local unitary cannot change such characteristics.
+However, a state belonging to the absolute regime cannot be transformed in this way, an example being the states preserving nonnegative conditional von Neumann entropy under any global unitary action \cite{spatro, Mahathi}.
+A similar justification goes for fully entangled fraction (FEF).
+FEF $>1/d$ is a significant benchmark for quantum states to be useful for teleportation \cite{tele,horodecki} and $k-$ copy nonlocality \cite{kcopy}.
+Interestingly, here too, there are certain states which remain in the absolute regime under the action of global unitaries \cite{af}.

 In quantum information theory, every relevant transition can be modelled in terms of quantum channels and it will not be an overstatement that quantum channels are all-encompassing \cite{wildeqit}.
-In the present submission, we probe the effect of quantum channels on some important manifestations of quantum states.
-Precisely speaking, we investigate two scenarios- (i) one involving states that preserve nonnegative conditional von Neumann entropy under any global unitary operation ($ \mathfrak{AC} $) and (ii) the other involving states having an absolute fully entangled fraction ($ \mathfrak{AF} $).
+As mentioned before, due to environmental interaction a quantum state may lose some of its important characteristics to the extent that it enters an absolute regime.
+Our work considers two of the resources mentioned above namely, (a) negative conditional entropy and (b) FEF $>1/d$, and probes instances under which states lose these characteristics \textit{absolutely} due to environmental influence.
+In the present work, we investigate two scenarios- (i) one involving states that preserve nonnegative conditional von Neumann entropy under any global unitary operation ($ \mathfrak{AC} $) and (ii) the other involving states having an absolute fully entangled fraction ($ \mathfrak{AF} $).
 We find that quantum states which were previously in the non-absolute regime enter the absolute regime under the action of some quantum channels.
 The studies are done for both $ 2 \otimes 2 $ and $ d \otimes d $ dimensions.
 When a state enters the absolute regime, it is not possible to retrieve the concerned resource even through global unitary action.
 Therefore, we lay a prescription using which one can make the conversion to the non-absolute regime pertaining to $ \mathfrak{AC} $ .
-The prescription is given using an entanglement swapping network \cite{entswap1}.
+The prescription is given using an entanglement swapping network \cite{entswap1,entswap2}.
+We also provide a demonstration of the prescription.

+In the area of quantum information theory, quantum resources have undergone multifaceted analysis.
+In this context, one important probe has been to identify environmental interactions which may result in depletion of the resource.
+This may be to the extent where merits are lost in a manner, when even non-local unitary action fails to redeem such merits.
+That is, as noted before, the state enters an absolute regime.
+Details of our motivation are now listed below: